November 2019 to July 2020 – Strengthening Avoidable Deaths Network

 February 2017 to April 2017 – Earth Observation for Disaster Risk Reduction in the Horn of Africa

 Funded by the Natural Environment Research Council (NERC)’s International Development Innovation and Impact Fund, this three months scoping project explored the earth observation (EO), early warning system (EWS) and Sendai nexus for Disaster Risk Reduction in the Horn of Africa, specifically in Kenya and Uganda.
-The long-term objective of this research project was to ‘improve disaster risk reduction (DRR) for Development Assistance Committee (DAC) countries by integrating space based Earth Observation data, particularly focusing on the Horn of Africa’.
+For more information, please click here.